Skip to main content

 Multiple indicators create confirmation

-Everything changed when I started waiting for two different indicators to agree with each other.
+Everything changed when I started waiting for two different indicators to agree.
 It's like asking for a second opinion before making a big decision.
 Sure, you might miss some quick moves, but you'll avoid way more bad trades.

-• Momentum indicators (like RSI or Stochastic) show you if something's overbought or oversold
+• Momentum indicators (RSI or Stochastic) show overbought or oversold conditions

-• Trend indicators (like EMA or SMA) tell you which direction things are actually heading
+• Trend indicators (EMA or SMA) tell you which direction things are heading

-• Volume indicators confirm whether there's real conviction behind the move
+• Volume indicators confirm whether there's real conviction behind a move

-• Volatility indicators (like Bollinger Bands or ATR) help you understand how wild the price swings might get
+• Volatility indicators (Bollinger Bands or ATR) help you understand how wild price swings might get

 When multiple types align, that's when you start seeing consistent results.
-Let me show you exactly how to build this kind of system.
+Let me show you how to build this.

 Building Your First Combined Indicator: RSI + EMA